Perturbative diagonalization for time-dependent strong interactions: Parametric Light-Matter Interactions

-Figure~\ref{Fig:chi4vschi2} shows a comparison of dressed shifts predicted from Eq.~(\ref{Eq:H2H4}) with exact shifts estimated from a numerical simulation of the time-dependent Rabi Hamiltonian, under a parametrically-modulated interaction of the form $g(t) =2 g_p \cos(\omega_pt)$ \footnote{Without loss of generality, we can assume $\phi_{p} =0$.}.
-Note that for this specific case, the presence of the inertial term significantly modifies the magnitude of $|\lambda_{\pm}|$, and hence the condition for validity of the perturbative expansion $|\lambda_{\pm}| \ll1$ becomes $|g_{p}|\ll\Delta_{p};\; \Delta_{p} = {\rm min}\{|\omega_{\pm} \pm \omega_{p}|\},$ where $\omega_{\pm}=\omega_q\pm\omega_a$ denote the sum and difference of the qubit and the resonator frequencies.
+Figure~\ref{Fig:chi4vschi2} shows a comparison of dressed shifts predicted from Eq.~(\ref{Eq:H2H4}) with exact shifts estimated from a numerical simulation of the parametric Rabi Hamiltonian.
+Note that for this specific case, the presence of the inertial term significantly modifies the magnitude of $|{\xi}^{(1)}_{\pm}|$, and hence the condition for validity of the perturbative expansion $|{\xi}^{(1)}_{\pm}| \ll1$ leads to

 This implies that the interaction strength needs to be small compared to the detunings measured in a rotating frame defined w.r.t. the pump frequency $\omega_{p}$.
-This presents an opportunity to realize large dressed shifts, in excess of 10 MHz with $g_{p}$ of only a few tens of MHz, as evident from the results presented in Fig.~\ref{Fig:chi4vschi2}.
-For comparison, achieving a similar value of the shift with static couplings would require an interaction strength comparable in magnitude to the qubit-resonator detuning ($\omega_{-}$).
-Both (i) the improvement of the radius of convergence to as large as $|g_{p}/\Delta_{p}| \sim 0.4$ upon including the quartic contribution, and (ii) the reliable prediction of dispersive shifts in tens of MHz from analytical theory confirm how the generalized SWT method developed here provides a powerful framework to capture the effect of time-dependent strong interactions.
+This presents an opportunity to realize large dressed shifts, in excess of 10 MHz with $|g_{p}|$ of only a few tens of MHz, as evident from the results presented in Fig.~\ref{Fig:chi4vschi2}.
+For comparison, achieving a similar value of the shift with static couplings would require an interaction strength of magnitude comprable to the qubit-resonator detuning (i.e. $|g_{p}| \sim \omega_{-}$).
+Both (i) the improvement of the radius of convergence to as large as $|g_{p}/\Delta_{p}| \sim 0.4$ upon including the quartic contribution, and (ii) the reliable prediction of dispersive shifts in tens of MHz from analytical theory, confirm how the generalized SWT method developed here provides a powerful framework to capture the effect of time-dependent strong interactions.

+While the example discussed here involves a monochromatic pump, the sequential SWT method can accommodate ‘colored’ pumps, arbitrary forms of $g(t)$ via a decomposition into a Fourier series, and frequency-modulation of system frequencies [see appendix~\ref{app:qubitmod}].
+A specific case, relevant to experimental situations, is inclusion of residual or parasitic static coupling present due to practical design limitations.
+The effect of such a static interaction can be captured by including a zero-frequency component in Eq.~(\ref{eqn:g_general})

+Following the same procedure as outlined earlier, the time-averaged dispersive shift is the sum of different frequency components of the interaction, ${\chi_{p}^{(2)}= \sum_{j}\chi_{j}^{(2)}}$.
+This provides a means to cancel out the net combined shift by canceling the shift caused by the static coupling against that caused by the parametric coupling.
+Note that this can be accomplished even when $|g_p| < |g_s|$, so long as a viable $\omega_p$ can be found.